 May 24, 2006: Brooktrout Lake near Speculator, N.Y. in the Adirondacks.
 Brooktrout Lake was once a "dead" lake devastated by acid rain and is now a symbol of nature's ability to heal itself once pollutants are curbed.

 The SO2 Allowance Trading System and the Clean Air Act Amendments of 1990: Reflections on Twenty Years of Policy Innovation

-Authors: Gabe Chan, Research Fellow, Energy Technology Innovation Policy research group, Robert N. Stavins, Albert Pratt Professor of Business and Government; Member of the Board; Director, Harvard Project on Climate Agreements, Robert C. Stowe, Executive Director, Harvard Environmental Economics Program; Manager, Harvard Project on Climate Agreements, Richard Sweeney
+Authors: Gabe Chan, Former Research Fellow, Energy Technology Innovation Policy research group, 2012–2015, Robert N. Stavins, Albert Pratt Professor of Business and Government; Member of the Board; Director, Harvard Project on Climate Agreements, Robert C. Stowe, Co-Director, Harvard Project on Climate Agreements, Richard Sweeney

 Belfer Center Programs or Projects: Harvard Project on Climate Agreements